Julietbobo/Employee-Attendance-Analysis/README.md

 - Power Bi - Visualization.

 ### Data Preparation
-- Change of data typeS
+- Change of data types
 - Unpivoting columns
 - Replacing values
 - Creation of functions to reuse the applied steps for each month.
 - Creation of parameters based on the month of the data
-- Data loading
+- Data loading and inspection

 ### Exploratory Data Analysis
 The analysis seeks to answer the followng questions: